Dmop007/AI-Chess/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0,  License.
 See the [LICENSE](LICENSE) file for details.
 ```